haim0n/spotify-to-mp3-python/README.md

 pip install setuptools -e .
 ```

+### 2.1 Install ffmpeg
+You will be needing `ffmpeg` to convert the downloaded audio files to MP3.
+You can download it:

+*Ubuntu and Debian:
+`sudo apt-get install ffmpeg`

+*macOS: `brew install ffmpeg
+* Windows: `choco install ffmpeg`

 ### 3. Set up Spotify

 Unfortunately, I could not find a workaround for this step - it seems like we're forced to go through the Spotify API to fetch information about playlists.
 But, it doesn't take long at all.

 Go to the Spotify [dashboard](https://developer.spotify.com/dashboard/).
 Log in.
 Once at the Dashboard, click the green button labeled "Create App".
 Don't worry - you're not signing up for anything or commiting to something from Spotify.

-Here, **it really doesn't matter what you put** for "App name" and "App description".
-For me, I just put "Testing" for both.
-Make sure to check both agreement boxes and click "Create".
+Here **it really doesn't matter what you put** for "App name" and "App description."
+I just put "Testing" for both.

+The next section is "Redirect URIs", which is a bit more important.
+You can put anything here, but I'd recommend putting `http://localhost:8888/callback`.

+This is because the script uses the `spotipy` library, which uses the `localhost` URL to authenticate with Spotify.

+Make sure to check "I understand and agree with Spotify's Developer Terms of Service and Design Guidelines" and click "Create".

 You should see this: